Glasgow Royal Infirmary: St Mungo's College Medical School

 St Mungo's College Medical School was set up in 1876 by the medical teachers of the Glasgow Royal Infirmary, after the university had migrated westwards and set up the new Western Infirmary for clinical teaching.
 At first their students could not take the university examinations.
 St Mungo's College also had a non-university law school, which prepared accountants and law agents but not advocates.
 In 1947 it was absorbed into the University of Glasgow's Faculty of Medicine.

+Glasgow Royal Infirmary School of Nursing

+Rebecca Strong OBE (1843-1944) is regarded as one of the earliest pioneers of nurse education.
+In 1879 she was appointed Matron at the Glasgow Royal Infirmary.
+There was no organised teaching for nurses anywhere until 1893, when Strong opened a Preliminary Training School for Nurses at the Glasgow Royal Infirmary.
+With the support of Glasgow surgeon Sir William Macewen, Strong initiated the ‘block apprenticeship’ training programme.
+This consisted of short periods of instruction in the hospital school followed by periods of practice on the wards.
+This was a great improvement on previous nurse instruction whereby nurses were expected to attend lectures and study while still working long hours on the wards.

+Two courses were arranged in conjunction with the Professors of St. Mungo's College - a three months' course focused on elementary Anatomy, Physiology and Hygiene.
+On passing examinations in these subjects a second course was given which consisted of Medicine, Surgery and Practical Nursing.
+The prospective nurse was then able to enter the Hospital with this theoretical knowledge.
+Strong retired in 1907.
+Over the course of her career at the GRI she fought to improve the conditions for nurses and elevated nursing to the status of a profession.

+In 1956 an experimental nurse training programme was introduced at Glasgow Royal Infirmary.
+The motivation for this course was to address issues around attracting students to nursing, reducing student attrition rates, improving patient care and increasing the number of trained staff.

 New building

 The original Adams building was replaced with a new building designed by James Miller and opened by King George V in July 1914.
 In 1926, the surgical block in which Joseph Lister had worked was also torn down for replacement.